Checking tasks off your to-do list feels pretty awesome, right? If only everything in life gave you that instant sense of accomplishment!

 Once a task is complete, log the time spent on it in the Actual Hours column.

-We’ve designed this project task template to track your weekly to-do list.
+We’ve designed this task tracker template to track your weekly to-do list.
 But you can create additional task lists for monitoring daily and monthly to-dos.

 We’ve titled this checklist template “Weekly Task List.”
 As exciting as that moniker may be, we bet you’ll want to give your to-do checklist your own snazzy (and specific) name.